 Canadians who head south for the winter are commonly referred to as “Snowbirds”.
 It is now synonymous with all Northern residents (both Canada and US) and their families, who migrate south every year and to avoid the cold winter weather.
 And who can blame them.
-The Sunny US states provide fun, beaches, activities, and relaxation for an entire family.
-Unfortunately, travellers can be involved in car accidents across the border.
-Canadians involved in USA Accidents will need to seek legal advice from lawyers who are experienced and reputable.
-Snowbirdaccidents.com will direct Canadians to these experts.
+The Sunny southern states provide fun, beaches, activities, and relaxation for an entire family.

 So where do they go?

 Florida is the most popular destination.
 States such as South and North Carolina, Georgia, Texas and Arizona also experience an influx of winter travellers.

 Canadians involved in USA Accidents need to make sure they have extra medical & travel insurance when heading south.
 It is also a very good idea to purchase the optional car insurance coverages that increase your liability limits; Personal Insurance Protection; Accident Benefits; Underinsured/uninsured motorist protection; and your health coverages.
 They are relatively inexpensive.
 Speak to your insurance broker prior to heading south.

 If you are involved in a car accident, the law of the state decides whether you can sue for pain and suffering and economic losses suffered.
 In addition, each state has different procedural rules as to how and when a claim can be brought.
 For example you must bring a law suit within a prescribed time period.
 If you do not do so within the prescribed time, you will be precluded from doing so.